Alternate Spelling: Uncle Nowruz

 While it goes slightly off topic of focusing on Amu Nowruz, I feel it’s important to mention that in 2010, the UN General Assembly recognized March 21st as the International Day of Nowruz.
 It is recognized as an ancient Persian festival for Spring that has been celebrated for over 3,000 years.

-Posted on March 22, 2016, in Arabian, Blessings, Calendar, Civilization, Cleanliness/Sanitation, Companion, Cosmos/Universe, Demon, Domestication, Earth, Equinox, Gems-Gemstones, Guardian, Heaven, Hunting, Iran, Journey/Travel, Joy, Love, Middle East, Mithraism, New Year, Persian, Presents/Gifts, Prosperity, Sleep, Spirit, Spring, Sun, Throne, Uncategorized, Winter, Youth, Zoroastrian.
+Posted on March 22, 2016, in Arabian, Blessings, Calendar, Civilization, Cleanliness/Sanitation, Companion, Cosmos/Universe, Demon, Domestication, Earth, Equinox, Gems-Gemstones, Guardian, Heaven, Hunting, Iran, Journey/Travel, Joy, Love, Middle East, Mithraism, New Year, Persian, Presents/Gifts, Prosperity, Sleep, Spirit, Spring, Sun, Throne, Uncategorized, Winter, Youth, Zoroastrian and tagged Iranian, Middle East, New Year, Spring.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.